amirmfarzane/Booking.com-Website-Analysis/README.md

 ## Data Scraping

-Data was scraped from Booking.com using custom Python scripts.
+Data was scraped from Booking.com using custom Python scripts and beautiful soup.
 The scraping process involved:

 - Extracting information on hotels, such as prices, ratings, location, amenities, and reviews.
+- Choosing number of adults and number of nights is possible to change based on ypur need.
+- Also is possible to choose diffrent cities but we extracted city key from html script of website and be used.
 - Ensuring data quality and handling issues like missing values and duplicates.

 For more details, refer to the notebook: `notebooks/01_data_scraping.ipynb`